Tuesday, September 3, 2013

 1 pound elbow macaroni or pipette, cooked according to package directions

-1 pound frozen mixed veggies (you know, the cubes of carrots, peas and greenie beenies)
+1 pound frozen mixed veggies (you know, the cubes of carrots, peas, corn and greenie beenies)

 Cook pasta according to package directions.
 When you have 1-2 minutes of cook time remaining on the pasta, add the frozen veggies.
 Drain and set aside.

 3 tablespoons flour

 1 tablespoon dijon mustard (I like Trader Joe's)